id101010/ansible-archlinux/INSTALL_LEGACY.md

 Get the latest iso and checksums from a mirror near you.
 The recommended mirror below is maintained by me and located in a datacenter based in Switzerland.
+Since new isos are not built on a daily basis, you may need to choose the newest iso yourself.

 ```bash
 $ wget https://mirror.puzzle.ch/archlinux/iso/latest/archlinux-$(date +%Y.%m.%d)-x86_64.iso archlinux.iso